-4.0 APPLICATION AND SUBMISSION INFORMATION
+5.0 APPLICATION AND SUBMISSION INFORMATION

-4.1 ELECTRONIC APPLICATION PACKAGE
+5.1 ELECTRONIC APPLICATION PACKAGE

 Only electronic applications may be submitted via Grants.gov in response to this RFA.
 AMS strongly encourages applicants to submit early to the Grants.gov system.
-For an overview of the Grants.gov application process, see Grants.gov's Apply for Grants webpage.
-This RFA contains the information needed to obtain and complete required application forms and AMS-specific attachments.
-More information about applying through Grants.gov can be found in section 4.7 Grants.gov Application Submission and Recipient Procedures and Requirements.
+For an overview of the Grants.gov application process see Grants.gov's Apply for Grants webpage.
+This RFA contains the information needed to obtain and complete the required application forms and AMS-specific attachments.
+More information about applying through Grants.gov can be found in section 5.3.

-Applicants can find the opportunity under either the Assistance Listing number "10.175," or the FMPP Funding Opportunity Number "USDA-AMS-TM-FMPP-G-21-0002".
+Applicants can find the opportunity under either the Assistance Listing number "10.175," or the FMPP Funding Opportunity Number "USDA-AMS-TM-FMPP-G-23-0010".

-4.2 CONTENT AND FORM OF APPLICATION SUBMISSION
+5.2 CONTENT AND FORM OF APPLICATION SUBMISSION

-4.2.1 SF-424 APPLICATION FOR FEDERAL ASSISTANCE
+5.2.1 SF-424 APPLICATION FOR FEDERAL ASSISTANCE